weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-cohere.md

       },
       "moduleConfig": {
         "text2vec-cohere": {
-          "model": "embed-multilingual-v2.0", // Defaults to embed-multilingual-v2.0 if not set
+          "model": "embed-multilingual-v3.0", // Defaults to embed-multilingual-v3.0 if not set
-          "truncate": "RIGHT" // Defaults to RIGHT if not set }
+          "truncate": "RIGHT", // Defaults to RIGHT if not set "baseURL": "https://proxy.yourcompanydomain.com"  // Optional, can be overridden by one set in the HTTP header }
       },
       // highlight-end